Magyaron: History

-The term "Magyaron" and "Magyaronian", meaning national betrayal or treason, originated in the 19th century and in the first half of the 20th century in Ruthenian environments and was used to describe magyarized Ruthenians.
+The term "Magyaron" and "Magyaronian", was used as a political pejorative term for pro-Hungarians, associated with national betrayal or treason, originated in the 19th century and in the first half of the 20th century in Ruthenian environments and was used to describe magyarized Ruthenians, loyal to the Hungarian state.

-Acculturation practices (magyarization) conducted by Hungarian authorities were the principal factor in the emergence of the Magyarons.
-In the Hungarian kingdom, living conditions and a psychological climate were created which pressured minorities to adapt by renouncing their own national culture, language, political, religious, and other views.
-In Hungarian society, only adherence to these acculturation practices made it possible to obtain education, occupy a high position and enjoy career advancement, or simply have means of subsistence.
+Magyarization conducted by Hungarian authorities were a principal factor in the emergence of the Magyarons, but the Ruthenians were historically pro-Hungarian and sided with Rákóczi in Rákóczi's War of Independence.
+In fact, Ruthenians enjoyed collective privileges in the kingdom by law, which the Hungarians refused to abolish even against the wishes of Vienna.
+In Hungarian society, the knowledge of German, Latin, or Hungarian (or in some regions Croatian) was a criterion to obtain education, occupy a high position and enjoy career advancement, or simply have means of subsistence.

 In time of Ukrainian Revolution, the Magyarons conducted activities against the accession of Transcarpathia to West Ukrainian People's Republic.